marrow/WebCore/docs/source/core/GettingYAPWF.rst

 Installing YAPWF
 ----------------

-We provide several methods for installing TurboGears which depend on the level of control you want over it
+We provide several methods for installing YAPWF which depend on the level of control you want over it:

     1. plain virtualenv
     2. development version